Hardwicke Rawnsley: 'Defender of the Lakes'

 Founding the National Trust in 1895

-However, opposing developments was only a short-term solution.
-What was needed was an organisation that could buy land and protect it from future development.
 His campaigns had once again brought him into contact with Octavia Hill and Robert Hunter, who were members of the Commons Preservation Society.
-Together they founded the National Trust for Places of Historic Interest or Natural Beauty in 1895, so that green spaces could ‘be kept for the enjoyment, refreshment, and rest of those who have no country house’.
+Together they founded the National Trust for Places of Historic Interest or Natural Beauty in 1895.

 Hardwicke the writer

-When he died on 28 May 1920, Hardwicke left his home of Allan Bank in Grasmere (where he had retired to in 1917) to the National Trust.
-Friar's Crag, Derwentwater, was also donated to our care after it was purchased with money raised in a public subscription in his memory.
+When he died on 28 May 1920, Hardwicke left his home of Allan Bank in Grasmere to the National Trust.
+Friar's Crag, Derwent Water, was also donated to our care after it was purchased with money raised in a public subscription in his memory.

-Hardwicke had also advised Beatrix Potter, an early supporter of the National Trust, on the land she should buy to protect from development and on her death in 1943 Potter donated 1,619 hectares (4,000 acres) of protected land in the Lake District to us.
+Hardwicke was a significant influence for Beatrix Potter, an early supporter of the National Trust, and encouraged her love of the Lake District.
+On her death in 1943 Potter donated 4,000 acres of protected land in the Lake District to us.